ultral/ultral.github.io/life/remote-work-en.md

 ## 4. Create a schedule & follow it

-You shouldn’t spend all time working.
+You shouldn’t spend all the time working.
 If you work from home you have 3 additional hours: 2 commute hours & 1 hour for lunch.
 It's extremely easy to waste that time like a couch potato.
 Unfortunately, in the future, it will be hard to get rid of bad habits.
 It's better to prevent them.
 You can invest free time into something fundamental: [learn a foreign language](http://www.goncharov.xyz/life/how-to-english-en.html), gain six-pack abs, create old school PC from scratch, read a book, create a pet project.
 You should plan time for that activity & make some preparations:

-1. Move everything out of your mind.
+1. Free your mind.
 2. Create contexts.
 3. Write down everything.
 4. Use a calendar.
 5. Create habits, not goals.

-That simple advice can help you, there is the article [Time management in real life](http://www.goncharov.xyz/life/time-management-irl.html).
+That simple advice can help you.
+You can read a bit more in [Time management in real life](http://www.goncharov.xyz/life/time-management-irl.html).

 ## 5. Improve microclimate at home

 It was funny to realize that mind activity & ability to solve problems depends on the amount of CO2 in room air.
 If there are too many CO2 you feel exhausted and out of color.
-The cheapest way to solve it is to open a window from time to time mount a fresh air valve.
+The cheapest way to solve it is to open a window from time to time.
+You can also mount a fresh air valve.

 ## 6. Children

 It's an extremely hard question.
 From my experience, your workmates usually stay calm if children cry during a meeting.
 You have to minimize situations like that.
 You should sync time inside the family just to avoid the situation that nobody looks after the children.
 Also, it might be a good idea to learn with children: 'father at a meeting please stay calm'.
 It might be a good idea to use a headset with active noise cancellation.

 ## Conclusion